-Most assets in Unity are combined into the project when it is built.
+See in Glossary in Unity are combined into the project when it is built.
 However, it is sometimes useful to place files into the normal filesystem on the target machine to make them accessible via a pathname.
-An example of this is the deployment of a movie file on iOS devices; the original movie file must be available from a location in the filesystem to be played by the PlayMovie function.
+An example of this is the deployment of a movie file on iOSApple’s mobile operating system.
+More info

-Any files placed in a folder called StreamingAssets in a Unity project will be copied verbatim to a particular folder on the target machine.
+Any files placed in a folder called StreamingAssets (case-sensitive) in a Unity project will be copied verbatim to a particular folder on the target machine.
 You can retrieve the folder using the Application.streamingAssetsPath property.
-For reference, the location of this folder varies per platform:
+It’s always best to use

 path = Application.dataPath + "/StreamingAssets";